leoherzog/podcastfont/README.md

 ## Adding new glyphs

-If you want to add new glyphs on your forked version, you just have to:
+If you want to add new glyphs, you just have to:

 - Create an SVG file and store it in the `src/svg/` folder,
 - Add it to a CSV file inside the `character-map/` folder.